ethiry99/HW5_PyBer_Analysis/README.md

 The plot above for the 1st 4 months of 2019 shows that Weekly Revenue is consistently higher than Suburban and Rural revenue.
 Again Suburban revenue is between Rural and Urban total fares collected.

+## Summary

+1. ### Potential for Rural Growth

+   * The number are fares for rural area is very low.
+Some advertizing in these area is not only very affordable it also can have a large impact with the $34.62 mean fare.

+2.